TeamLinux01/tailscale-caddy-dns/README.md

 To set host overrides on OPNsense: https://docs.opnsense.org/manual/unbound.html#host-override-settings

-# To begin with either a docker run command or docker-compose, create these two files and run the docker network create command:
+# Before exicuting the docker run command, create these two files and run the docker network create command.
+For docker compose, only create the two files:

 `.env`: